acushlakoncept/enumerable/README.md

 This is the first project that welcomes us challenges us into recreated our own enumerable methods for ruby this is the second Ruby section of the *Microverse Remote Software Development Curriculum*.

-Bellow are a list of methods we had to recreate.
+Below are a list of methods we had to recreate.

 ### Enumerable Methods List: